MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

    * userAddedAsset (boolean) - If `true`, the file was added by the user.
 If `false`, the file is one of Misty's system files.

 ### SaveAudio (Data String)

 Saves an audio file to Misty.
 Maximum size is 3 MB.
+Accepts audio files formatted as `.wav`, `.mp3`, `.wma`, and `.aac`.

 Endpoint: POST &lt;robot-ip-address&gt;/api/audio

 Parameters
 - FileName (string) - The name of the audio file to upload.
-This command accepts all audio format types, however Misty currently cannot play OGG files.
 - Data (string) - The audio data, passed as a string containing base64 data.
 - ImmediatelyApply (boolean) - Optional.
 A value of `true` tells Misty to immediately play the uploaded audio file, while a value of `false` tells Misty not to play the file.
 - OverwriteExisting (boolean) - Optional.
 A value of `true` indicates the uploaded file should overwrite a file with the same name, if one currently exists on Misty.
 A value of `false` indicates the uploaded file should not overwrite any existing files on Misty.